free5gc/free5gc.github.io/docs/forum/2026/visa.md

 - **Date of Birth**: Optional; required only if you would like it included on the letter.
 - **Additional Information**: Optional.
 Please specify any other information you would like included in the letter..

+Please ensure that you have registered for the forum before requesting an invitation letter.
 Please allow 5–8 business days for processing.

 ## Visa Requirements